rstoetter/cdependencymanager-php/README.md

 <a name="index_installation"></a><h2>Installation</h2>

-This project assumes you have composer installed.
+This repository assumes you have [composer](https://getcomposer.org/) installed.
 Simply add:

   "require" : {

     "rstoetter/cdependencymanager-php" : ">=1.0.0"

   }

-to your composer.json, and then you can simply install with:
+to your **composer.json**, and then you can simply install with the command:

   composer install